maddie35/TakeHome/Phase1Audit.md

 There is no fixed shape for a task page or a context page, so no two are alike.

-**Why it matters:** beyond reader friction, inconsistent structure defeats retrieval.
+**Why it matters:** beyond user friction, inconsistent structure defeats retrieval.
 Predictable headings mean predictable chunk boundaries, so a question about limits returns a limits section rather than a paragraph from the middle of a build guide.
 This is the AEO argument, and it is also what makes conformance checkable.

 **Fix:** fixed templates per article type, enforced through Mintlify custom templates.